germangar/whook/README.md

 - Limit buy command using USDT:<br>
 [account_id] [symbol] [command] [value in USDT] [leverage] [limit:[customID]:[price]] - **myKucoinA ETH/USDT buy 300$ x3 limit:order002:21012**<br>
 Will open a buy order at 21021.
 The management of the customID falls on you if you ever want to cancel it.
 Remember you can't open 2 orders with the same customID<br>
+Some exchange peculiarities to be aware of:<br>
+Bybit will not accept the same customID twice, even if the previous order is already cancelled.<br>
+Coinex only accepts numeric customIDs.<br>

+- Cancel limit order:<br>
+[account_id] [symbol] [cancel:[customID]] - **myKucoinA ETH/USDT cancel:order002**<br>
+Some exchange peculiarities to be aware of:<br>
+Bybit will not accept the same customID twice, even if the previous order is already cancelled.<br>
+Coinex only accepts numeric customIDs.<br>

 - Position command using contracts:<br>
 [symbol] [command] [value in contracts] [leverage] [account_id] - **ETH/USDT position -500@ x3 myKucoinA**<br>